adonaydem/adonaydem/README.md

-Hi — I recently indulge with computer vision: diffusion and generative models, and their applications like medical imaging.
+Hi — I recently indulge with computer vision: diffusion and other generative models, and their applications in fields like medical imaging.

 **What I do**
 - I am into Research and development.